johnosbb/Artificial-intelligence/Classification/Syslog/log_analysis_with_machine_learning.md

 #### Automating our Hypertuning using Gridsearch

 The RandomForestClassifier is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.
-There are a number of parameters that we can vary while attempting to tune the model [see](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
+There are a number of parameters that we can vary while attempting to tune the model.
+[For more details on this see https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).

 We can automate the hypertuning  by using grid search.
 Grid search is a technique used for hyperparameter tuning in machine learning.
 Hyperparameters are settings for a machine learning algorithm that are not learned from the data but are set prior to training.
 They can significantly affect the performance of a model, and finding the best combination of hyperparameters is essential for building an effective model.